boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 --- abstract

 This document defines a YANG module for Terminal Access Controller Access-Control System Plus (TACACS+) over TLS 1.3.
-This modules augments the YANG Data Model for Terminal Access Controller Access-Control System Plus (TACACS+) defined in the RFC 9105 with TLS-related data nodes.
+This module augments the YANG Data Model for Terminal Access Controller Access-Control System Plus (TACACS+) defined in the RFC 9105 with TLS-related data nodes.

 --- middle